Keikei99/LotteryPlatform/README.md

-# branch-0528
+# branch-0603

-* Achieve the function of Event Creation;
+* Complete the PersonalCenter Page.
-* Ready to achieve the login function and personalCenter page.
+* Ready to achieve the interaction with backend and smart contract.

-* 登录态管理
-* 个人中心